Suddenly in the Dark is a 1981 South Korean supernatural horror film directed by Go Yeong-nam [Young Nam Ko] from a screenplay by Sam-yuk Yoon.

 “Director Go Yeong-nam isn’t afraid to try all manner of camera trickery here, utilizing kaleidoscopic effects and all sorts of weird camera angles to bring this psychologically tense picture to vivid life.
 There’s great use of light and shadow here as well, and some genuinely striking imagery is present throughout the picture.
-Add to that a genuinely interesting and frequently bizarre score and some slick, tight editing work and you wind up with a picture that is tense, well-paced and a treat for the eyes.”
-Ian Jane, Rock!
+Add to that a genuinely interesting and frequently bizarre score and some slick, tight editing work…” Rock!
 Shock!
 Pop!

 Watch trailer on Vimeo